EvotecIT/SectigoCertificateManager/PLAN.md

   - [x] Client to manage Azure accounts, checks, delegations, and to list resource groups and vaults.
   - [x] Tests for URI construction and basic response parsing for Azure-related operations.
 - [ ] DNS connectors (`/api/connector/v1/dns*`):
-  - [ ] Client to manage DNS connector instances and providers.
+  - [x] Client to list DNS connector instances and providers.
-  - [ ] Tests for connector create/update/delete and provider configuration endpoints.
+  - [x] Tests for connector list/details/provider endpoints.
 - [ ] Code-signing certificates (`/api/cscert/v1/*`):
   - [ ] Client to support import and manual revocation of code-signing certificates.
   - [ ] Tests for request payloads and error handling for code-signing operations.